Assisted Living Facility north of Chicago

 No. In fact, last year more than 700 “non-residents” recuperated from surgery or benefitted from Rebab in our Health Care Center.
 Our rehabilitative services include physical and occupational therapy and speech/language pathology.

-What else would you like to know about our assisted living facility in Lake Forest, IL?
+What else would you like to know about our Assisted Living community in Lake Forest, IL?
 Use the form on this page to contact us.